bvgoncharov/enterprise_warp/README.md

 # enterprise_warp
-Wrapper and tools for Enterprise
+Wrapper and tools for NanoGrav's Enterprise
+Under development!
+Only Bilby implementation is ready to use, see example.